toshke/docs/articles/api/authentication/reference/protocols/_oauth2.md

 ```csharp
 csharp
 ```

+Given the user's credentials, this endpoint will authenticate the user with the provider and return a JSON object with the `access_token` and an `id_token`.

 <aside class="notice">
 This endpoint only works for database connections, passwordless connections, Active Directory/LDAP, Windows Azure AD and ADFS.
 For more information, see: <a href="/protocols#oauth-resource-owner-password-credentials-grant">OAuth Resource Owner Password Credentials Grant</a>.